-Within three days of infection, the virus begins to destroy the carp’s skin and kidneys, and they die within 24 hours of showing symptoms.
+Within three days of infection, the virus destroys the carp’s skin and kidneys.
+They die within 24 hours of showing symptoms.
 As an invasive species, the carp are estimated to cause $500 million in damage, consuming local fish, turning up river beds, and making it difficult for native marine life to feed and breathe normally.

 Thus far, trapping, commercial fishing, and exclusion haven't sufficiently culled the carp population, reports The Guardian.
 And since fish don't know what condoms are, they're powerless against herpes.